 Umajalanta may not be suitable for everyone, but it was a highlight of my trip to Torotoro.
 When we reached the deepest point of our trek, our guide Abram asked us to turn off our headlamps.
 We sat in complete darkness, hearing only distant dripping.
 It was both really unsettling and really cool.

 After drying off, we hiked through Ciudad de Itas, a massive group of rock formations.
 The colors were spellbinding.

 Before agreeing to the full-day tour, I had thought about skipping Ciudad de Itas.
 This would have been a mistake, as I ended up preferring it over Vergel Canyon.
 The hike through Ciudad de Itas was relatively easy (as opposed to the taxing ascent from Vergel Canyon), and the views were spectacular.

 A few tips if you’re interested in visiting Torotoro:

-- Accommodations: my hostel in Cochabamba told me that I didn’t need to book accommodations in Torotoro in advance.
+- Accommodations: my hostel in Cochabamba told me that I didn’t need to book accommodations in Torotoro in advance since they are never fully booked.
 Some backpackers are aces at haggling with hostel owners once they reach a location, but I’m not cool enough to pull this off.
 When I arrive somewhere, I need to know that I have a guaranteed bed for the night.
 I will gladly fork over a few extra dollars in exchange for being able to immediately dump my backpack in a room and collapse into bed.
 As a result, I ignored my hostel’s advice and made a reservation in Torotoro.
-However, my hostel in Cochabamba noted that accommodations in Torotoro are never fully booked, so you can easily negotiate pricing.

 - Attire: if you go to Umajalanta, wear long sleeves (rain jacket, sweater, trekking pants, leggings, etc.).
 Thank me later.